 Use of Natural Materials

 Minimalist trend takes root in the houseware sector as consumers are increasingly aware of the elements of nature with its durable quality.
 Natural materials and fibres have become the highlights of this trend, which has led to an increase in the use of timber, rope and seagrass in the production of kitchen furniture like dining tables and chairs.
 Natural elements can also be found in kitchenware, such as bamboo-made kitchen tools, copper kitchen accessories and cooking knives with handles made from reclaimed hardwood.
 Natural colours and patterns are favoured, especially among millennials, with marbles and stone patterns being the top choices for many homeowners.

 People are getting more health-conscious and prefer eating healthier and simpler.
 Kitchen tools that help cook healthy meals and craft a simple lifestyle will continue to be popular.
-For example, consumers prefer cookware and kitchenware with non-stick surface that are easy to clean up.
-Steamers and pans which require less oil for cooking.
+For example, consumers prefer cookware and kitchenware with non-stick surfaces that are easy to clean, and steamers and pans which require less oil for cooking.
 Air fryer is one good example which offers healthful alternative for making fried food.
 Handy gadgets such as salad choppers and juicers are much sought-after.
 Hydration and hydration-related products such as water bottles, infusion and filtration products continue to see increasing demand driven by the consumer trends of health and wellness.

 Since offshore trade has not been captured by ordinary trade figures, these numbers do not necessarily reflect the export business managed by Hong Kong companies.